Tugcga/Homology/README.md

 ## Compiled versions of matrix_helper module

 By default homology calculations use pure Python version of functions from matrix_helper.py.
 But it's also possible to use compiled versions of it.
 MatrixHelper_Nim.pyd is a result of porting functions to nim language.
 MatrixHelper_Cpp.pyd is a port to c++.
 Port to c++ use MPIR library for calculations with big integers.
-There are only two functions, which use bug integers: `reduce` and `get_matrix_kernel`.
+There are only two functions, which use big integers: `reduce` and `get_matrix_kernel`.
 All other functions use int type of values.

 There are no reasons to use compiled versions of the module. c++ version slightly faster, near x1.5 - x3 times.
 Nim version of `reduce` and `get_matrix_kernel` functions are slowly.